 Wherever you stand on standards, it’s hard to deny that math standards are complicated.
 I’d argue that they’re too complicated.

-Here is a 2nd grade math standard, 2.OA.C.3, as found on AchievetheCore.org
+Here is a 3rd grade math standard, 3.NF.A.1, as found on AchievetheCore.org

 Repacking the Math Standards

-Standards should be milestones, or guideposts.
-Educators could look at the big ideas and figure out how to teach them.
-Maybe they use a textbook.
-Maybe they use an online platform.
-Or create their own curriculum from scratch.
+Standards are meant to be milestones, or guideposts.
+Educators (and students) should be able to look at the big ideas and determine the best way to teach them.
+Maybe with a textbook or an online platform.
+Maybe by creating their own curriculum from scratch, or through a combination of resources.

-I suspect that the standards weren’t written for educators.
+I suspect that most standards weren’t written for educators.
 They were written for textbook publishers.
 By taking a granular approach, it allows publishers to easily translate standards into lessons.

 In a way, this runs counter to the purpose of the common core.
 The standards were designed to move away from “mile wide, inch deep coverage.”
 They were designed to help students think deeply and meaningfully about math.